Sonnerz/project05-fullstack-django/README.md

 *   Published date (readonly)

 Menu options:
-*   Edit post if I authored the post
+*   Edit post if the user authored the post
-*   Delete the post if I authored the post
+*   Delete the post if the user authored the post
 *   Comment on post – everyone

 **Navigation**

-The navbar will be available to users at the top of the application on every page.
+The navbar will be available to users at the top of the application on every page.<br>
-Unregistered users will see links to Login, Register, About us, Examples, & About this site.
+Unregistered users will see links to Login, Register, About us, Examples, & About this site.<br>
-Registered users will see links to Logout, Cart, & Profile.
+Registered users will see links to Logout, Cart, & Profile.<br>
 Registered users who have contributed towards feature development will see links to Logout, Cart, Profile & Blog.